 Around the time most people reading this were born, I decided to learn to ride a motorcycle.
 My main reason was “I feel like it’ll come in useful someday.”
 And it has.

-Fast forward 20 years and I’m an amateur motorcycle journalist, have ridden over 20 motorcycles from 125cc to 1700cc (so far), and have learned to ride, maintain, and repair them all.
+Fast forward 20 years and I’m a motorcycle journalist, have ridden dozens motorcycles from 125cc to… much larger ones, and have learned to ride, maintain, and repair (at least some aspects of) them all.

 Here’s how and why you should learn to ride a motorcycle too.